cowitt/ParetoPick-R/README.md

 # 1. Background
 ParetoPick-R is part of the post processing in the [OPTAIN Project](https://www.optain.eu/).
-It shall facilitate the analysis of the Pareto front across objectives and support decision making for measure implementation.
+It facilitates the detailed analysis of Pareto fronts for four objectives and supports decision making for measure implementation.
-It provides a dashboard for the user to supply their own data, visualise it and alter a range of parameters.
+It provides a dashboard for the user to supply their own data (produced with the OPTAIN model workflow or other optimisation processes), visualise it and alter a range of parameters.
 The code allows the user to select variables to be analysed in a correlation analysis and a cluster algorithm.

 ## Cluster Variables